What is Cryptocurrency? Breaking Down the Crypto Basics for Beginners

 At Localcoin, our mission is to provide a simple, secure buying and selling experience of digital currency for customers across North America.
 From running North America’s largest Bitcoin ATM network to our online retail platform, we are constantly seeking to innovate in the blockchain infrastructure space.
 Welcome to our blog, where customers can educate themselves on the world of cryptocurrency, learn more about our company vision and more!

 With global interest in cryptocurrencies continuing to grow, it’s safe to say that this new type of financial product is here to stay.
-And with that newfound mainstream popularity comes a whole lot of questions for newcomers looking to get started in this exciting new financial and technological space.
+And with that newfound mainstream popularity comes a whole lot of questions for newcomers looking for basic knowledge of cryptocurrency.
+This exciting new financial and technological space is worth exploring.
 And you know what?
-The questions are warranted!
+Here you will find all you need to know about cryptocurrency for the begining!

 No matter how simply your friends or financial advisor try to break it down for you, it’s a technology that can be downright difficult to wrap your head around.
 But let’s try anyway!
-Keep reading our beginners guide and come along as we try to answer some of the most common and pressing questions surrounding cryptocurrency.
+Keep reading our beginners guide for cryptocurrency because here we try to answer some of the most common and pressing questions surrounding this subject.

 Browse This Content: